LinMAD/SimpleGames/README.md

 └────────── Util         // Utilities, like random generator
 ```

+##### Issues
+In moment when I wrote that coded I didn't find way to fix SDL2_ttf to draw score board.

 ### Development
 To prepare project use script: `conan.sh` to setup remote and install dependencies.
 Fresh example: